-A kitchen remodel two years prior prompted the call for a full house Tweak.
-Our spaces didn’t feel like they flowed well after the remodel, said the homeowners.
-Part of the Tweak process is about recognizing when things are working and editing them out when they’re not.
-In this case, the openness of the couple’s floor plan didn’t work to their favor.
-There were white tile floors in some areas, and yellow maple floors in others.
-When there was lighting, it was mismatched and not enough of it.
-Noticing there were several different design styles present was an indication they were trying new things to see what could work with their new kitchen.
+A kitchen and bath remodel prompted the need for a full house Tweak!
+“Our spaces didn’t feel like they flowed well after the remodel,” said the homeowners.
+Part of the Tweak process is about recognizing when things are working, and Tweaking the things that are not, until it all comes together into one harmonious, aesthetically pleasing way.
+After the remodel, the homeowners had been trying to transition the rest of their spaces into something that would complement and work with their newly remodeled spaces.
+We know how frustrating it can be when you have just spent a lot of time and money remodeling your home and it still does not feel finished.
+We needed to figure out what was not working in order to give us direction to figuring out what would make the spaces “speak” to one another and feel cohesive.
+The openness of the couple’s floor plan did not work in their favor.
+From every room you could see different flooring.
+There were white tile floors in some areas and yellow maple wood floors in others.
 Unfortunately, or fortunately, there was a big glaring decision to be made.
-Do we tear out all the existing floors and install new continuous floors throughout?
-This would go a long way in giving them the unified and updated spaces they were desiring?
-But that wasn’t the real challenge.
-Convincing the homeowners to allow for a Tweak of the fireplace in the family room that had received its own face-lift during the kitchen remodel, was a tough decision.
-See how it all came together using most of their existing furniture and some carefully selected new things.
-Thankfully, this savvy couple opted for new wood floors throughout and allowed for a mid-century modern re-design of the fireplace along with their Tweak!
+Which is not easy when you have just spent months remodeling?
+Do we replace the existing floors for one continuous looking floor throughout?
+This would go a long way to giving them the unified and updated spaces they wanted.
+But that was not the only challenge.
+Convincing the homeowners to allow for a Tweak of the family room fireplace that had just received its own face-lift during the remodel – was even harder.
+Check out how it all came together using their existing furniture and some carefully selected new things.
+Thankfully, this savvy couple opted for new wood floors throughout and allowed for a mid-century modern re-design of the fireplace as part of their Tweak!